seamplex/wasora/doc/reference.md

-##  `PRINT`
+##  PRINT

-Print plaint-text and/or formatted data to the standard output or into an output file.
+Print plain-text and/or formatted data to the standard output or into an output file.

 ~~~wasora
 PRINT [ FILE <file_id> | FILE_PATH <file_path> ] [ NONEWLINE ] [ SEP <string> ] [ NOSEP ] [ HEADER ] [ SKIP_STEP <expr> ] [ SKIP_STATIC_STEP <expr> ] [ SKIP_TIME <expr> ] [ SKIP_HEADER_STEP <expr> ] [ <object_1> <object_2> ... <object_n> ] [ TEXT <string_1> ...
 TEXT <string_n> ]
 ~~~

-Each argument `object` that is not a keyword is expected to be part of the output can be either a matrix, a vector, an scalar algebraic expression.
-If the given objec cannot be solved into a valid matrix, vector or expression, it is treated as string literal if `IMPLICIT` is `ALLOWED`, otherwise a parser error is raised To explicitly interpret an object as a literal string even if it resolves to a vali numerical expression, it should be prefixed with the `TEXT` keyword.
-Hashes~`# appearing literal strings have to be quoted to prevent the parser to treat them a comments within the wasora input file
+Each argument `object` that is not a keyword is expected to be part of the output, can be either a matrix, a vector, an scalar algebraic expression.
+If the given object cannot be solved into a valid matrix, vector or expression, it is treated as a string literal if `IMPLICIT` is `ALLOWED`, otherwise a parser error is raised.
+To explicitly interpret an object as a literal string even if it resolves to a valid numerical expression, it should be prefixed with the `TEXT` keyword.
+Hashes `#` appearing literal in text strings have to be quoted to prevent the parser to treat them as comments within the wasora input file and thus ignoring the rest of the line.
-Whenever an argument starts with a porcentage sign '%', it is treated as printf-compatible format definition and all the objects that follow it are printe using the given format until a new format definition is found.
-All the objects ar treated as double-precision floating point numbers, so only floating point format should be given.
-The default format is '%e'
+Whenever an argument starts with a porcentage sign `%`, it is treated as a C `printf`-compatible format definition and all the objects that follow it are printed using the given format until a new format definition is found.
+The objects are treated as double-precision floating point numbers, so only floating point formats should be given.
+The default format is `"%g"`.
-Matrices, vectors, scalar expressions, format modifiers and string literals can b given in the desired order, and are processed from left to right Vectors are printed element-by-element in a single row.
-See `PRINT_VECTOR` to prin vectors column-wise.
-Matrices are printed element-by-element in a row-major fashio if mixed with other objects but in the natural row and column fashion if it is th only given object
+Matrices, vectors, scalar expressions, format modifiers and string literals can be given in any desired order, and are processed from left to right.
+Vectors are printed element-by-element in a single row.
+See `PRINT_VECTOR` to print vectors column-wise.
+Matrices are printed element-by-element in a single line using row-major ordering if mixed with other objects but in the natural row and column fashion if it is the only given object.
-If the `FILE` keyword is not provided, default is to write to stdout If the `NONEWLINE` keyword is not provided, default is to write a newline '\n' character after all the objects are processed The `SEP` keywords expects a string used to separate printed objects, the default is a tab '\t' character Use the `NOSEP` keyword to define an empty string as object separator If the `HEADER` keyword is given, a single line containing the literal tex given for each object is printed at the very first time the `PRINT` instruction i processed, starting with a hash `#` character
+If the `FILE` keyword is not provided, default is to write to stdout.
+If the `NONEWLINE` keyword is not provided, default is to write a newline '\n' character after all the objects are processed.
+The `SEP` keywords expects a string used to separate printed objects, the default is a tab 'DEFAULT_PRINT_SEPARATOR' character.
+Use the `NOSEP` keyword to define an empty string as object separator.
+If the `HEADER` keyword is given, a single line containing the literal text given for each object is printed at the very first time the `PRINT` instruction is processed, starting with a hash `#` character.
-If the `SKIP_STEP` (`SKIP_STATIC_STEP`)keyword is given, the instruction is processed only ever the number of transient (static) steps that results in evaluating the expression which may not be constant.
-By default the `PRINT` instruction is evaluated ever step.
-The `SKIP_HEADER_STEP` keyword works similarly for the optional `HEADER` bu by default it is only printed once.
-The `SKIP_TIME` keyword use time advancement to choose how to skip printing and may be useful for non-constant time-step problems
+If the `SKIP_STEP` (`SKIP_STATIC_STEP`)keyword is given, the instruction is processed only every the number of transient (static) steps that results in evaluating the expression, which may not be constant.
+By default the `PRINT` instruction is evaluated every step.
+The `SKIP_HEADER_STEP` keyword works similarly for the optional `HEADER` but by default it is only printed once.
+The `SKIP_TIME` keyword use time advancements to choose how to skip printing and may be useful for non-constant time-step problems.

-##  `PRINT_FUNCTION`
+##  PRINT_FUNCTION

 Print one or more functions as a table of values of dependent and independent variables.